webplatform/docs/tutorials/css-regions/index.md

      background-color   : #777;
  }

+While it's possible to style the region as a block element, CSS that is ordinarily inherited by child elements does not apply to content that flows from elsewhere in the document into the region.
+So the following CSS does ''not'' work, and cannot be used as an alternative to the [[css/atrules/@region|'''@region''']] rule:

+ #intro {
+     color : #fff;
+ }

 Not all CSS properties can be manipulated in content that flows within a region.
-See [[css/atrules/@region|'''@region''']] for more information.
+See [[css/atrules/@region|'''@region''']] for details.